 I've pulled this trick question on a few of my provate students after they have played a chord in a lesson.
 Typically this happens at the beginning of a lesson before we actually get into the lesson.
 I'll ask them to play a chord that I just saw them play.
 I'll say; "Play a D chord."
 Some will say they don't know chord so and so and yet it's a chord they just played it.
 Don't let a chord get lost in a particular song or progression.
 Know it name and it belongs to you.

 Lessons of interest and are related to the material covered in this lesson.

-A core set of basic chords that ALL Ukulele players should know in five common keys: C, G, D, A and E. In all common “dominant” seventh chords in every key.
+A core set of basic chords that ALL Ukulele players should know in five common keys: C, G, D, A and E. With the common seventh chords in every key.

-The most important notes in a chord are the notes that contribuite most to the actual sound or color of the chord.
+The most important notes or chord tones in a chord are the notes that contribute most to the actual sound or color of the chord.
 For a major or minor triad the third of the chord performs this function.
-For other chords it‘s any note that makes it different from other chord types with the same root are the color tones.
+For other chords any note that makes it different from other chord types with the same root are the color tones.

-This lessons is a more for less type of lesson exploring what notes are actually important in chords.¬†The best place to start with this concept is 4-part chords and the Big Six Core Chords.
+This lesson is a more for less type of lesson exploring what notes are actually important in chords.¬†The best place to start with this concept is 4-part chords and the Big Six Core Chords.

 Chord books of interest and are related to the material covered in this lesson.

 Content is always being added and updated.
 So check-in often.
 Thanks, for visiting!!!

 One of the largest collections of lessons, songs and TABS, archtop luthiers, ukulele builders, festival information, ukulele links on the web.
 I’ve been on the web since the early 90's and growing everyday.
 This site just never stops growing!!!